khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 #### Chart legends

-To make it easier to investigate a specific set of data in charts with multiple series, a chart series in both base and tabular chart legends can toggle visibility by clicking it.
+Lines and columns in charts can be toggled on and off by clicking on items in the legends.

 #### More options menu